Rider, Thomas

 Introduction:

-London-based THOMAS RIDER ( fl 1784-1793) was one of the earlier profilists crafting works on glass in the City.
-Also producing work on plaster and card, his extant output is relatively rare and occasionally evidences notably individual methods of presentation.
-Between 1791-1793 Rider entered into a partnership with jeweller William Bazing (1762-1812).
-Though Mckechnie theorised Rider was possibly the son of engraver Thomas Ryder (1746-1810), current strands of research strongly suggest he was a Glass-maker.
+London-based THOMAS RIDER (fl.1784-1793) was one of the earlier profilists crafting works on glass in the City.
+Also producing work on plaster and card, his extant output is accomplished, relatively rare, and occasionally evidences notably individual methods of presentation.
+In 1793 he would enter into a short-lived partnership with goldsmith and jeweller William Bazing (1762-1812).
+Though McKechnie theorised Rider was possibly the son of engraver Thomas Ryder (1746-1810), current strands of research strongly suggest he was a Glassmaker.

-According to https://glassmaking-in-london.co.uk, the Capital was at that time the most important glass-making hub in England.
-And Riders' 4, lengthy, detailed, insightful printed trade labels offered much more than Likenesses as '...Coats of Arms, Crests, Cyphers, Writing or any Device...[could be]...wrought on Glass'.
+According to https://glassmaking-in-london.co.uk, the Capital was, during Rider's time, the most important glass-making hub in England.
+And his 4, lengthy, insightful, printed trade labels offered considerably more than Profiles as '...Coats of Arms, Crests, Cyphers, Writing or any Device...[could be]...wrought on Glass'.
 Offered too were durable 'GOLD INSCRIPTIONS on Glass...peculiarly adapted for the Embellishment of Prints, Drawings, Portraits, Looking Glasses, Cabinets, Carriages, Public Halls, Assembly Rooms,Theatres and for most occasions where rich and splendid Ornament is required'.
 In addition artists could be '...immediately supplied with an extensive variety of Miniature Glasses, plain or ornamented '.

-Clearly Rider aimed to market engraved glassware enhanced with opulent ornamentation, and by and large the same approach was applied to his profiles.
-From his initial studio at No 8 Charles St. Covent Garden he offered Likenesses '...finished in a rich and Curious Stile on Enamel, also on a Gold Ground, in a Manner entirly new'.
+Clearly Rider was marketing glassware engraved with opulent ornamentation, and by and large the same approach was applied to his profiles.
+From his initial studio at No 8 Charles St. in London's Covent Garden, his first printed trade label (ca. 1786-1790) offered likenesses '... on a Gold Ground, in a Manner entirely new'.

-Frustratingly, unlike his later partner William Bazing (see Rider and Bazing - Artists Index), virtualy no definative Rider records have, to date, surfaced.
-However, it's certain he was 'widower' Thomas Rider who wed Mary Haylock 'spinster' (dates N/K) at St. Mary-le-Strand 3rd February 1786, as Rider's marriage signature corresponds exactly with another on the reverse of a ca.1786 profile illustrated by McKechnie.
-He also appears in WAKEFIELD'S 1790 Directory as 'R (sic) Rider, 8 Charles St., Covent Garden, Profile Art', but further records are conjectural.
+Frustratingly, unlike his later partner (see Rider and Bazing - Artists Index), virtualy no definative personal Rider records have surfaced.
+However, it's certain he was 'widower' Thomas Rider who wed Mary Haylock 'spinster' (dates N/K) at St. Mary-le-Strand 3rd February 1786, as Rider's marriage signature corresponds exactly with another on the reverse of a ca.1785 profile illustrated by McKechnie.
+However further background details are conjectural.

 Additional research about Thomas Rider: